manjicar/GettingCleaningData/CodeBook.md

 3. Change of variable names and activity labels.

-4. Selection of variables containing mean and standard deviation, using 'grep'.
+4. Selection of variables containing mean and standard deviation, using 'grep', and creation of:

+    'mean_std': vector containing the indices of the features with mean and standard deviation.

+    'xAllMeanStd': subset of variables from 'xAll' that contain only mean and standard deviation of measures.

 5. Combination of all the processed data into one single data frame named 'Final', using 'cbind'.